creamy-latte/flusky-minecraft-mods/README.md

 # kitsune-minecraft-mods
-My personal minecraft mods
+My most used minecraft mods
 Feel free to use it!

-1. Download zip file
+1. Download 7z file
 2. Extract it
 3. Open fabric folder, and install fabric
 4. Open mods folder, move all files contained there to \.minecraft\mods